How can I view research contributions towards the United Nations Sustainable Development Goals (SDGs)?

 Comparing your SDG activity with peer institutions or departments.

-For a recent example of how SDG-focused data can support institutional goals, see the latest University of Manchester Sustainable Development Goals report.
-The Office for Open Research contributed the bibliometric analysis to this report produced by the Office for Social Responsibility
+For a recent example, see the University’s latest Sustainable Development Goals Report, where the Office for Open Research contributed bibliometric analysis to support institution-wide SDG tracking.

 Get in touch